-5.23 - Unethical Uses of AI Technology
+5.23 - Unethical Uses of AI Technology First Offense

-First Offense

-• Teacher will conference with the student to bring forward concerns about the assignment.
+The teacher will conference with the student to bring forward concerns about the assignment.

 (If desired or needed admin can support in this meeting).

-• Parent/guardian will be informed by the teacher via email and a meeting may be set up to discuss the offense.
-(If desired or needed admin can support in this meeting).

-• Provide the student with opportunities to make up the assignment or that portion of the assignment to ensure it's their original work.
+- Parent/guardian will be informed by the teacher via email and a meeting may be set up to discuss the offense.
+(If desired or needed admin can support in this meeting). - Provide the student with opportunities to make up the assignment or that portion of the assignment to ensure it's their original work.
 Depending on the assignment (formative vs. summative), a student may or may not lose credit.
 Second Offense

-• Parents/guardians will be informed by the teacher by phone.
+- Parents/guardians will be informed by the teacher by phone.
 Admin will be informed.
-Admin will support this process.

-• Depending on the assignment (formative vs. summative), a student may or may not lose credit.
+Admin will support this process. - Depending on the assignment (formative vs. summative), a student may or may not lose credit.